Multicultural Church Scholarship

 In order to increase accessibility to graduate-level Anabaptist theological and leadership education for students of diverse traditions, ethnicities and racial identities, AMBS has established this scholarship for students who are currently serving in or preparing for ministry assignments in a multicultural context and/or who belong to historically underrepresented racial or ethnic groups within the Mennonite Church.
 This scholarship is for students who are studying either on campus or at a distance.

 Each year, this award provides a limited number of 100-percent tuition grants to full-time students beginning a master’s program, or a limited number of 75-percent tuition grants to part-time students beginning a master’s program.
 Recipients may receive this grant for the stated length of their academic program by meeting certain conditions.
 Applicants must be from the U.S. or Canada and be a member in good standing of a congregation that is affiliated with Mennonite World Conference or a related Anabaptist group.
 Application deadline: March 1.
+(Note: In the hope of creating space for more applicants during the uncertain times of the pandemic, we are extending this deadline to March 15.)

 - The award will be given to students beginning their first year of study at AMBS in a master’s program.